Surrey County Council and Surrey Heartlands Health and Care Partnership (NHS) Citizens' Panel recruitment

-ORS may contact you on our behalf during July or August 2021 via email, SMS or telephone call.
+ORS may contact you on our behalf during June or July 2022 via email.
 We find it harder to reach younger residents, particularly those aged between 18 to 44, so if anyone in your household is this age, we would be especially keen for them to join.

 This is an exciting opportunity to help shape local services, especially as we manage the recovery from the impacts of COVID-19.
 The commitment is low, you will simply be invited take part in online engagement such as surveys and can choose which activities you want to take part in.

 The Panel will help us understand residents' views and ideas about a range of important issues, such as health and wellbeing, the environment and the local economy.
 Feedback from the panel will inform our decisions and help us do the right things to meet local peoples' needs.

 - Our Citizens' Panel

 - Who is ORS and why are we using them?

 - How were my contact details obtained?

 - What does the Citizens' Panel cost the Council?

 - Keeping personal information secure

 What is a Citizens' Panel?